kycodee/KysMarineSupply/README.md

 ## Features

--  Purchase powerful marine engines and generators
+-  Purchase powerful marine engines
--  Inventory management with live stock tracking
+-  Hourly sales data collection for demand forecasting
 -  Sales data collected and processed to forecast future demand
--  Machine learning regression model to reduce overstocking/understocking
+-  Machine learning model to predict next-hour sales and prevent overstocking/understocking
--  Admin tools for order tracking and restocking suggestions

 ---

 ## Machine Learning Integration

-At regular intervals (e.g., end of the month), historical sales data is passed through a **regression model** built with `scikit-learn`.
-This helps predict demand for each engine and generator, enabling smarter restocking decisions and reducing inventory overhead.
+Sales data is continuously logged and processed to predict the next hour’s demand for each product.
+A **regression model**, built with `scikit-learn`, uses recent hourly sales trends to forecast short-term demand.
+This enables real-time restocking decisions and helps the business respond quickly to shifts in customer purchasing behavior.

 ---